2022 World Series: Game 1

 Kyle Tucker hit a solo home run off of Nola in the bottom of the second inning.
 Nola then gave up two singles to Yuli Gurriel and Chas McCormick.
 With runners at the corners, Martín Maldonado hit a run batted in single scoring Gurriel.
-José Altuve grounded into a double play to end the inning.
+Jose Altuve grounded into a double play to end the inning.
 Jeremy Peña doubled to start the third for Houston and Alex Bregman drew a walk.
-Tucker hit a three-run home run into the Astros bullpen to give Houston a 5–0 lead.
+Tucker hit a three-run home run into the Astros' bullpen to give Houston a 5–0 lead.
 Verlander took a no-hit bid into the top of the fourth inning when he gave up a single to Rhys Hoskins.
 Bryce Harper singled, moving Hoskins to third.
 Nick Castellanos drove in Hoskins with a single, and Alec Bohm drove in Harper and Castellanos with a double down the left-field line to trim the lead to two.
 In the top of the fifth inning, Verlander gave up a leadoff double to Brandon Marsh, and walked Kyle Schwarber.
 J. T. Realmuto hit a double off the base of the wall to score both runners and tie the game at five.
 Realmuto advanced to third on a Harper groundout, but Verlander struck out Castellanos, ending the inning.
 At the top of the sixth, Nola was replaced by José Alvarado, who retired the side.

-The game remained tied through nine innings, and entered extra innings.
+The game remained tied through nine innings, and entered extra innings, becoming the first World Series game to be decided in extra innings since Game 3 of 2018.
 In the top of the tenth inning, Realmuto hit a solo home run off Luis García to give the Phillies a one-run lead.
 After a Harper single and a Bryson Stott walk, García was taken out of the game and replaced with Ryne Stanek, who was able to get out of the inning.
-In the bottom of the tenth inning, David Robertson struck out Yordan Álvarez before giving up a double to Bregman.
+In the bottom of the tenth inning, David Robertson struck out Yordan Alvarez before giving up a double to Bregman.
 Tucker tipped off a fair ball that bounced in front of home plate and was thrown out at first.
 Robertson walked Gurriel, bringing pinch hitter Aledmys Díaz to the plate.
 Robertson threw a wild pitch to advance the runners to second and third.
 After working the count to 2–1, Díaz was hit on the elbow by Robertson and started toward first base.
 However, the home plate umpire ruled that Díaz had leaned into the pitch, resulting in ball three.
 On the next pitch, Díaz grounded out, ending the game.
 It was the first time since 2002 that a team had overcome a five-run deficit to win a World Series game, when the San Francisco Giants – also managed by Dusty Baker – blew such a lead in Game 6.